-We investigate a challenging task in ambulatory care, namely minimizing delays in patient transport.
-In practice, a limited number of vehicles is available for non-emergency transport.
+We investigate a challenging task in ambulatory care, the minimizing of delays of patient transports.
+In practice, a limited number of vehicles is available for non-rescue transports.
 Furthermore, the dispatcher rarely has access to complete information when establishing a transport plan for dispatching the vehicles.
-If additional transport is requested on demand, then schedules have to be updated, which can lead to long waiting times.
-We model the scheduling of patient transports as a vehicle routing problem with general time windows and solve it as a mixed--integer linear problem that is modified whenever additional transport information becomes available.
+If additional transport is requested on demand then schedules need to be updated, which can lead to long delays.
+We model the scheduling of patient transports as a vehicle routing problem with general time windows and solve it as a mixed-integer linear problem that is modified whenever additional transport information becomes available.
 We propose a modeling approach that is designed to determine fair and stable plans.
-Furthermore, we show that the model can easily be modified when transports need to satisfy additional requirements e.g. during the Covid-19 pandemic.
+Furthermore, we show that the model can easily be modified when transports need to satisfy additional requirements, e.g., during pandemics, exemplarily the Covid-19 pandemic.
 To show the applicability and efficiency of our modeling approach, we conduct a numerical study using historical data from the region of Middle Franconia.
-The results reveal and show that, in general, mathematical optimization methods for mixed-integer linear programs can significantly decrease delays and have considerable potential for optimized patient transportation.
+The results reveal and show that, by applying mathematical optimization - or, to be more precise by solving mixed-integer linear problem formulations - one can significantly decrease delays and have considerable potential for optimized patient transports.